What is a will? explained in very simple manner by legal expert.

 A will can be written by any person determining the distribution of his moveable as well as immovable properties after his death in accordance with his will.
 He can only mandate for the distribution of the self acquired properties under his will.
 He can not change the inheritance share in any manner through a will.

 It is not necessary that a will should be in writing.
-It can be oral as well.
+One can make it oral as well.
 It is however good to write down a will in presence of at least two witnesses.
 It is also good to get the will registered to give it more sanctity and authenticity.
 Under the Indian laws, it is not mandatory to get the will registered but most of the people get the will registered to avoid any controversy after their death.

 PROBATE OF A WILL: